 Write down the name of your screenshot and click on “Save” to save the image file.

-If you don’t feel like using the paint, you can simple press the “Windows + Prt Scr” keys to automatically capture the entire screen and save it on your computer.
+If you don’t like using the paint, you can simply press the “Windows + Prt Scr” keys to automatically capture the entire screen and save it on your computer.
 These screenshots will be saved in the Screenshots folder in Pictures.

-How to take screenshot of a specific Window?
+How to take screenshot of a particular Window

-To take the screenshot of a specific window of an already open program, press “Alt + Prt Scr”.
+To take the screenshot of a particular window of an already open program, press “Alt + Prt Scr.”
 You may not hear any kind of sound while taking the screenshot.

 Head over to the paint and Press “Ctrl + V” to paste the recently taken screenshot.
 Click on “File” and select “Save” to save the screenshot.
 Add the name of your screenshot and hit “Save” again to save the file.

-Now, Scroll down and click on Windows Accessories and then click on Snipping Tool.
-Alternatively, you can search for snipping tool in start menu.
+Now, scroll down and click on Windows Accessories and then select Snipping Tool.
+Alternatively, you can search for snipping tool in the Start menu.

-It is small tool which comes with different options, you can either capture the whole screen, select a particular area or select the windows Snip to take screenshot of a particular windows.
+It is a small tool which comes with different options.
+You can either capture the whole screen, select a particular area or select the windows to take a screenshot of particular windows.

-Unlike print screen keyboard key or other options, it has a built-in annotator to annotate your images and the best part is that you can send them via Email directly from the Snipping tool.
-Lastly, by clicking on “Save” button, it will save the images on your computer.
+Unlike Print Screen key, it has a built-in annotator to annotate your images and the best part is that you can send them via Email directly from the Snipping tool.